pbuehler/documentation/docs/tutorials/creatingTables.md

     <div>
       DECLARE_SOA_TABLE(Name, Origin, Description, ...);
       <div>
         Declares a table of type `Name` with the columns specified in the argument list.
-The columns are specfied as a comma separated list of column types.
+The columns are specified as a comma separated list of column types.
+Only columns, dynamic columns, and index columns are accepted.
       </div>
     </div>
   </div>